dkrajzew/degrotesque/README.md

 degrotesque - a tiny web type setter

-The script loads a HTML page - or several in batch, one after the other - and for each, it replaces some commonly used non-typographic characters, such as ", ', -, etc. into their typograhic representant for improving the pages' appearance.
+The script loads a HTML page - or several in batch, one after the other - and for each, it replaces some commonly used non-typographic characters, such as ", ', -, etc. into their typographic representant for improving the pages' appearance.

 E.g.: